isaiahpantelis/isaiahpantelis.github.io/machine_learning.md

 ![Polynomial regression using 10-fold CV, 1,000 equidistant data points, and a grid search over degrees from 1 to 100 with shuffling](/assets/snips/runges_phenomenon/poly_regr_with_shuffling.png)

 The result, in this case, is an interpolating polynomial of much higher degree $$(71)$$ that overfits.
-The conclusion is **definitely not** a general rule that "shuffling leads to overfitting".
+The conclusion is **definitely not** a *general* rule of the kind "shuffling leads to overfitting".
 The whole point of this exercise is simply to carefully consider various aspects of applying different techniques to the same problem.

 <hr>
 **Exercise:** Try $$2,000$$ Chebyshev nodes, add some noise, and using shuffling in the cross validation.